itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/05-persistence-scheduled-task.md

         ↓
 PowerShell Script Created
         ↓
+Payload Split into Multiple Strings
+        ↓
+String Concatenation
+        ↓
+update.ps1 Written to C:\ProgramData
+        ↓
 UpdateTask Created
         ↓
 SYSTEM Execution
         ↓
-Periodic Task Execution
+User Logon Trigger
         ↓
+PowerShell Execution
+        ↓
 Outbound Connection to Kali
         ↓
 SYSTEM Shell
 ```

-This scenario demonstrates how scheduled tasks can be abused to establish persistence and execute PowerShell payloads with elevated privileges, while generating multiple telemetry sources that can be investigated through Microsoft Defender for Endpoint and Microsoft Sentinel.
+This scenario demonstrates how scheduled tasks can be abused to establish persistence and execute PowerShell payloads with elevated privileges, while string concatenation can be used to make static analysis more difficult.

+The activity generates multiple telemetry sources that can be investigated through **Microsoft Defender for Endpoint, Microsoft Defender XDR, Sysmon, and Microsoft Sentinel**.